kimpham54/vuejs-tutorial-elagconf2022/README.md

 3. go through the folders that get created when you initialise a vue project, but also note that vue can be incorporated into any project using a CDN for example
 4. talk briefly about vscode and linting, plugins to make dev easier
 5. EXPLAIN BASIC VUE CONCEPTS
+   1. What is a component
+      1. what are the parts of a component: template, component definition, styling
+      2. what are the parts and hooks of the component definition we will be using:
+         1. data
+         2. methods
+         3. watch
+         4. beforeMount hook
 6. start going through the first default HelloWorld.vue component, and start to modify it to do what we want to do: something that ingests a csv, gets the coords, and show them on a leaflet map
 7. also show how you can debug and see what's going on using the vue console tool and the normal console tool
 8. FIRST COMPONENT show how to import a package that will process the csv.
 The example csv for this tutorial can be found there: https://docs.google.com/spreadsheets/d/1ByRVJa_B0Zf0_IlQPki94OsKfodlNZbJ4wtOj4XLRgM/edit?usp=sharing
 9.  add tailwind.css into the mix for a bit of styling
 10. SECOND COMPONENT show how to import the vue3 leaflet component
 11. LAST PIECE: import axios to tie it all together: show how to go through the csv import loop, call geonames, and create the markers that will be displayed on the map
 12. if time left: add more functionalities, such as popups on markers, Q&A